hathibelagal-dev/instantpolyglot/docs/eng/Maori.md

 # Maori

-Maori, also known as Te Reo Maori or simply Te Reo (meaning "the language"), is the indigenous language of New Zealand (Aotearoa).
+Maori, also known as Te Reo Maori or simply Te Reo (meaning “the language”), is the indigenous language of New Zealand (Aotearoa).
 It is an Eastern Polynesian language closely related to Cook Islands Maori, Tahitian, and Hawaiian.
 Maori is spoken by approximately 185,000 people, primarily in New Zealand.
 The language has undergone a significant revival effort since the 1970s, with immersion schools (kura kaupapa Maori) and increased presence in media and public life contributing to its preservation and growth.

 ## Phonology and Orthography